Koide formula: Similar formulae

+happens to be exactly 2/3 at energies of 100 TeV, according, and it is always within one sigma of the exact fraction in all the renormalisation group running.

 Running of particle masses

 In quantum field theory, quantities like coupling constant and mass "run" with the energy scale.

 That is, their value depends on the energy scale at which the observation occurs, in a way described by a renormalization group equation (RGE).

 One usually expects relationships between such quantities to be simple at high energies (where some symmetry is unbroken) but not at low energies, where the RG flow will have produced complicated deviations from the high-energy relation.
 The Koide relation is exact (within experimental error) for the pole masses, which are low-energy quantities defined at different energy scales.
 For this reason, many physicists regard the relation as "numerology".

 However, the Japanese physicist Yukinari Sumino has proposed mechanisms to explain origins of the charged lepton spectrum as well as the Koide formula, e.g., by constructing an effective field theory with a new gauge symmetry that causes the pole masses to exactly satisfy the relation.

 Koide has published his opinions concerning Sumino's model.

 François Goffinet's doctoral thesis gives a discussion on pole masses and how the Koide formula can be reformulated to avoid using square roots for the masses.